r16da/marketplacehackathon-rida/README.md

 ---

 ## 🚩 **Acknowledgments**
 I would like to thank everyone who supported me during this hackathon journey.
-Special thanks to [Mentors/Team members, if any] for their guidance and feedback.

 ---